hallambaker/Mathematical-Mesh/Outputs/Documents/Examples/ExamplesContainer.md

 ##Merkle Tree

-The following example shows a chain container with a first frame and six data frames.
+The following example shows a chain sequence with a first frame and six data frames.
 The trailers now contain the TreePosition and TreeDigest
 values: